Certified dimension reduction in nonlinear Bayesian inverse problems: Numerical illustration

 \subsubsection{Impact of sample size}

-We now analyze the impact of the sample size $K$ in the Monte Carlo approximation $\widehat H$ of $H$; see Section \ref{sec:ConstructionOfTheProjector}.
-Recall that $\widehat H$ is used to construct the projector $\widehat P_r$ that minimizes the \emph{approximate} reconstruction error $P_r\mapsto \mathcal{R}_{\Gamma}(P_r, \widehat H)$ over the set of all rank-$r$ projectors.
-We will measure the impact of the sample size $K$ via the following criteria: \begin{enumerate} \item Is $\mathcal{R}_{\Gamma}(\widehat P_r, H)$ close to the minimum of the true reconstruction error $\mathcal{R}_{\Gamma}(P_r^*, H)$?
+We now analyze the impact of the sample size $K$ in the Monte Carlo approximation $\widehat H$ of $H$; see \eqref{eq:defHK}.
+As discussed in Section \ref{sec:ConstructionOfTheProjector}, Proposition \ref{prop:ControlReconstructionError} ensures that for sufficiently large $K$, the reconstruction error is sufficiently well approximated so that the resulting $\widehat P_r$ in \eqref{eq:ApproxPr} is quasi-optimal with high probability.
+We now illustrate numerically the impact of the sample size $K$ via the following criteria: \begin{enumerate} \item Is $\mathcal{R}_{\Gamma}(\widehat P_r, H)$ close to the minimum of the true reconstruction error $\mathcal{R}_{\Gamma}(P_r^*, H)$?
 Since our primary goal is to minimize a bound on the KL divergence, it makes sense to measure the quality of $\widehat P_r$ in terms of its ability to minimize the reconstruction error.
 Thus we do not look at distances between $\widehat P_r$ and the minimizer $P_r^*$ (such as the operator norm $\|\widehat P_r - P_r^*\|$ or the Frobenius norm $\|\widehat P_r - P_r^*\|_F$) because these distances are not directly related to the problem of posterior approximation.